PDLT-University-of-York/test-split-site/docs/ultra/test.md

 ### Auto-generate questions with AI

-Use the AI Design Assistant Tool to auto-generate questions based on your site content.
-The supported question types are:
+Use the [AI Design Assistant Tool](../ultra/ai-da.md) to auto-generate key question types based on your site content.
+See [Question types](#question-types) above for the supported types.

-- Essay (free text response of any length)
-- Fill in the Blank
-- Matching
-- Multiple Choice
-- True/False

 !!! ai "Using AI tools effectively"